 Sound like a lot for marketing to start?
 It is.

-At Frantz Group, we have had to train our Large Account Certified outbound phone resources on Sales Process so they understand what is coming next and they set it up properly.
+At Frantz Group, we have had to train our Large Account focused resources on Sales Process so they understand what is coming next and they set it up properly.
 Before the first sales prospect call we collaborate on first call script for the sales person, provide them with a marketing to sales hand off process and send an email to the prospect explaining the objectives of the first appointment.

 Why would we go to this much trouble?
 Because through experience we have learned the importance of clear communication and ensuring the prospect and the sales rep are on the same page as the next step occurs.
 This gives everyone a better chance of the initial appointment meeting expectations, which drives future appointments and engagement through the sales process.